Sakawa Poster from Cinema Delicatessen

 There are many anecdotes played out within conversations during the eye-opening Sakawa movie.
 Despite being a minute over two hours long, I was never bored.
 I found it difficult to find a solid moral compass among any of them.
 While a few wanted money for a better life, most would continue expanding the catfish empire by starting their own fraud farm.

-A few of the guys point out that they were unable to afford the education or pursue the hopes and dreams they had due to their financial status prior to this endeavor.
+A few of the guys point out that they were unable to afford the education or pursue the hopes and dreams they had due to their financial status before this endeavor.
 This is a means to an end for them.
 Yet, they see working laborious jobs as beneath them so are never spurred away from their activities.
 Why would they work such a menial and difficult career path for pennies when they can be a hustler?

 Moreover, I watched as the next generation of children sat nearby watching these hustlers’ activities.
 It made me wonder how this cycle would ever end if each child was brought up seeing this as a way of life.
 I guess that’s true for a lot of ways of life.

-Like any other country in the world, the relatable part was the pride they feel earning money they wouldn’t normally be privy to.
-But when you see them sitting in a hidden place, speaking in a female voice, and professing their love to the people on the other end of the phone, it’s obviously not as glorified as they claim.
+Like any other country in the world, the relatable part was the pride they felt earning money they wouldn’t normally be privy to.
+But when you see them sitting in a hidden place, speaking in a female voice, and professing their love to the people on the other end of the phone, it’s not as glorified as they claim.

 Catfishing the Catfish